 You can download and install CC desktop applications on Windows and MacOS systems.
 Activation is limited to two computers per Adobe ID, and can only be used on one computer at a time.
 For full details, please see On how many computers can I use my CC subscription?

-Students, when you graduate, you will be able to take all of your content with you by migrating your content from your school account to a new personal account.
+When you graduate, you will be able to take all of your content with you by manually migrating your content from your school account to a new personal account.
 Please be advised that you will not be able to reverse this migration once it is initiated.
-Visit graduation.adobe.com to get started.
+Visit Adobe's guide to manually transferring access between accounts to get started.

 Faculty and staff, if your employment with the University of Arizona ends, you will no longer have access to Adobe CC as provided by the University.
 The files you create and store locally, like .psd or .pdf, are fully editable using any active Adobe CC subscription.
 You can learn more and sign up for an individual subscription using your own personal email at adobe.com.

 The University of Arizona does not have a way to provide access after you are no longer affiliated with the University at this time, so please transfer your data before you leave the University.

 The University of Arizona is not responsible for preserving the data you created with Adobe CC.
 We highly recommend that you take a look at Adobe's guide to manually transferring access between accounts.
 Please reach out our team if you have any additional questions.

 There are so many amazing resources out there for you to use to continue to develop your skills with Adobe CC.
 Here are some of our favorite resources!

 Adobe Support is an amazing website for learning about all things Adobe CC.
 Whether you are looking for step by step tutorials, manuals for software or troubleshooting tips, this website has what you need to get yourself proficient in the world's best design software.